unmteamwork-droid/highway-sim/README.md

 ## 📄 Licence

-For educational use within the University of Nottingham CIVE module.
+For educational use within the Civil Engineering Department at the University of Nottingham, Malaysia.
 Simulation methodology adapted from *Dam Construction Game V7.1*, Engineering Management Group.